Dale-Potter/100-days--of-code/README.md

-004 - WebScaperTrading, a web scraper to get the latest news of cryto currency 005 - FormattedTradingNews, script to rearrange and remove characters of web scraped data 006 - EmailingTradingNews, script to email the data from 004 & 005 to my email
+004 - WebScaperTrading, a web scraper to get the latest news of cryto currency 005 - FormattedTradingNews, script to rearrange and remove characters of web scraped data 006 - EmailingTradingNews, script to email the data from 004 & 005 to my email 007 - Combination of the past 3 scripts in one working script 008 - HydraulicDiameter calculator, my first introduction to tkinter